 PAYG and BAS

 PAYG also factors into your business activity statements (BAS).
 When you file your BAS, you’re obliged to provide details about employee payments and the tax you withheld.
-You’ll also be required to provide a yearly PAYG report to the ATO, detailing all tax withheld.

 Do you need to be PAYG Withholding?